UC Essay Examples – Personal Insight Questions 1-8

 That is all to say: when you’re tackling this essay, you don’t want to bleed on the page.
 Oftentimes, students who have suffered traumatic, difficult things believe that they need to convey the full weight of their distress to admissions officers.
 To be clear, your trauma and your suffering matters, but admissions officers are reading the full breadth of painful experiences from across the spectrum of human existence.
 Adversity and suffering visit us all, and the unfortunate pain of these events is highly relative.

 Admissions officers are interested in seeing what you do with your pain.
 You want to focus on the tangible, provable things that you have done to overcome your challenges.
 Those things could be big or small.
 It would have been enough for this student, for example, to have simply found a productive mindfulness meditation routine that they practiced with their mother, and then described their newfound perspectives that came from that practice.
-You don’t have to do twenty things to prove that you’re emotionally mature enough to attend college; but you do want to prove that you’re doing well despite adversity.
+You don’t have to do twenty things to prove that you’re emotionally mature enough to attend college, but you do want to prove that you’re doing well despite adversity.

 UC Essay Prompt #6: